Before you start

 Play and interact with any prototypes you've created:

-- Preview: Play the prototype directly in the editor, with an inline preview.
+- Preview: Play the prototype directly in the file, with an inline preview.
 Use Preview to see how the prototype works as you build it—all in the same tab.

 - Present: Play the prototype in presentation view, in a separate tab.
 Use Present to share the prototype with others or see how it looks on a specific device.